 - 2 teaspoons kosher salt

-- 1 package active dry yeast
+- 1 package active dry yeast, 2 1/4 teaspoons

-- 22 ounces all-purpose flour, approximately 4 1/2 cups
+- 22 ounces flour, bread flour preferred, all purpose will work, approximately 4 1/2 cups

 - 2 ounces (4 tablespoons) unsalted butter, melted

 - Vegetable oil, for bowl and to oil surface for rolling pretzels